-North Lake Tahoe announces special event partnership funding program | nnbw.com
+North Lake Tahoe Announces Special Event Partnership Funding Program | nnbw.com

 May 11, 2017

-The Incline Village Crystal Bay Visitors Bureau (IVCBVB) has announced the rollout of a special events partnership funding program to support annual special events in the Incline Village, Crystal Bay, and North Lake Tahoe regions.
+The Incline Village Crystal Bay Visitors Bureau (IVCBVB) has the rolled out of a special events partnership funding program to support annual special events in the Incline Village, Crystal Bay, and North Lake Tahoe regions.

 The program is supported by transient lodging taxes earmarked for events that occur in Incline Village, Crystal Bay, and North Lake Tahoe.
 Per the IVCBVB, qualifying events must reinforce the North Lake Tahoe branding message, provide the IVCBVB with a sustainable and appealing destination message, and attract overnight visitors.
 Historically, these events have included, but are not limited to: festivals, fairs, community events and certain sporting events.